domasvz1/DO-Shop-ASP.NET-MVC/README.md

   In the "Package Manager Console" in the Visual Studio.

-  Also you can add "SQL Server Object Explorer" in view.
+- Also you can add "SQL Server Object Explorer" in view.
 If itsmissin, restrat the project (by opening it in the explorer using Visual    Studio).
+- When you have opened the soloution, make sure to check if  "Presentation" Layer is set as a Startup Project in the Soloution Settings